 Weinberg Lodge (cap.
 200), 2 pavilions, Campfire Bowl, 8 cabins and multiple tent sites.

 The reason Alan Faye, Honokaia, and Pupukea exist is to have a special place to carry out the Mission of the Boy Scouts of America.
 Simply stated, the Aloha Council Camps are a tool to prepare young people to make ethical and moral choices.
 As leaders, we set the example of stewardship at Aloha Council Camps.
 In these beautiful places, the spirit of camp is found in our actions and attitudes using the Scout Oath and Law as our inspiration.

-To reserve Camp Pupukea for your scouting unit, please call our office at (808)595-6366 to secure a camping date and fill out and return the Camp Pupukea Facility Use Reservation Form.
+To reserve Camp Pupukea for your scouting unit or group, please call our office at (808)595-6366 to secure a camping date and fill out and return the Camp Pupukea Facility Use Reservation Form.
 Your unit will be penciled into the calendar and the camping date will not be considered reserved until all forms and payment have been received.
 Please be aware that the fee schedule for reserving Camp Pupukea has been updated.